Unit 1 | Instructional design for digital learning environments: Examining current and emerging models of design

-Activity 2 – Exploring Design Models
+Unit one: Week two Blog – Exploring Design Models

 Selecting Design Models

 As you can see from the readings, there is a wealth of existing models available to guide the design of learning environments.
+There are many things to consider when selecting a design model, such as:

-Please share your thoughts on selecting a design model on your blog, and review your peers’ posts to see what our collective experiences reveal about current design practices.
 As a reminder from LRNT 521, you can think of your blog posts as critical academic reflection where you are analyzing and synthesizing as you make connections between theory and practice.
-Here is an overview of critical academic writing for your reference.
+To help support you with writing your reflection, here is an article that provides an overview of the Process of Reflective Writing for your reference.
 Also, you may want to explore the resources on the RRU Writing Centre for a refresher.

 In this final forum of unit one, your assignment 1A team will post your written synthesis and accompanying references to share what you discovered about ID in your context through your exploration.